 The actual item model number is NTRW5914, so when registering your rower for its warranty make sure to put down: NordicTrack RW200 Rowing Machine (NTRW5914).

-If the RW200 cost the same as a Concept2, then I would go with the C2 hands down.
+If with shipping, the RW200 price is close to that of the Concept2, then I would go with the C2 hands down.

-For this reason, I would recommend buying the Concept2 Model D Rowing Machine over the RW200 Rower (link to my full Model D Review)
+Overall, I would recommend getting the Concept2 Model D Rower over the RW200 Rower.
+Here is a link to my full Model D Review).

 I hope you enjoyed my NordicTrack RW200 Rower review!
 Please ask me any questions in the comments below.